ebassi/halting_problem/content/design-culture.md

-follows function" is a conscious design choice. go to a conference, and look at the laptops, and you'll see MacBooks or ThinkPads, which are two or the most heavily designed pieces of machinery in existence[^2]. even on the software side, the whole idea of "Unix Philosophy" is a the expression of a certain design culture.
+follows function" is a conscious design choice. go to a conference, and look at the laptops, and you'll see MacBooks or ThinkPads, which are two or the most heavily designed pieces of machinery in existence[^2]. even on the software side, the whole idea of "Unix Philosophy" is the expression of a certain design culture.

 in short: you **cannot** "not care" about design. everything deals with